camptocamp/edi/sale_order_packaging_import/readme/DESCRIPTION.rst

-This module extends the `sale_order_import` module to include on the sale orde line the import of the product packaging and uses the quantity imported has the the packaging quantity.
+This module extends the `sale_order_import` module to help on importing the packaging information into the sales order line.

+If for a sale line the product is detected by the code on one of its packaging, then this corresponding packaging will be set on the order line.
+Also the quantity received during the import will be set as the quantity of packaging and not as the product quantity on the line.